 Fast forward a few years and life decided to dip into the irony bin of manure and throw it smack dab in my face to teach me why.

 I have always instilled in my boys two lessons when it comes to sports:

-But, it seems, somewhere along the line I forgot to also teach them how to win graciously which I realized after my son won a rainy day game of Monopoly and promptly jumped up and down while calling the rest of the family losers (in a good-natured way).
+But, it seems, somewhere along the line I forgot to also teach them good sportsmanship like how to win graciously which I realized after my son won a rainy day game of Monopoly and promptly jumped up and down while calling the rest of the family losers (in a good-natured way).

 In all fairness, whenever I beat him at UNO, I would stand up and sing “I am the winner, you are the loser.”

 The moral of the story is, I spent all of this time teaching my children how to deal with disappointment and face loss with a strength of character that would allow them to congratulate the winner in a genuine way, but winning with the same strength of character needed some work, thanks to me being a complete moron.

 It was time for me to step up to the plate and teach them good sportsmanship.
 Here’s what I did:

 Start playing games where there are winners and losers at an early age.
 Board games, sports, bowling, even friendly competitions among family members.
 Winning and losing graciously is a learned behaviour and it takes practice.